Three FriendsJohn Haber

 The sewn-up mouth has a double or triple meaning that Wojnarowicz may never have intended.
 I felt not just a gay man's forced silence, but his work's refusal to speak for anything but itself.
 At a crucial moment, it recapitulates a refusal of meaning, just when the artist wants most to find some kind of sense.
 It even begins with a refusal of closure of another sort—its very opening screen, "A Work in Progress."
 Naturally the video led to a second video, like outtakes but tighter.
 And naturally that opening title screen appears scrawled as if in blood.

 Peter Hujar and Nan Goldin ran at Matthew Marks through December 23, 2011, "Paul Thek: Diver" at The Whitney Museum of American Art through January 9.
-"Fever: The Art of David Wojnarowicz" ran at The New Museum through June 20, 1999, with additional work in the Saks Fifth Avenue windows through February 2.
+"Fever: The Art of David Wojnarowicz" ran at The New Museum of Contemporary Art through June 20, 1999, with additional work in the Saks Fifth Avenue windows through February 2.
 A related review concentrates on Wojnarowicz's video and "Hide/Seek" at the Brooklyn Museum through February 12, 2012.
 I am grateful to Stephen Koch, director of the Peter Hujar Archive, for two corrections and for direction to a forthcoming biography of Wojnarowicz by C. Carr.
 It is unclear whether Hujar's diagnosis with AIDS predates, and thus could have affected, that video.